7.0-magnitude earthquake strikes off Russia's far east - ExBulletin

 “Operation teams of rescuers and firefighters are inspecting buildings,” the regional department of the Russian Emergencies Ministry in Kamchatka said on Telegram.

-The US Geological Survey said the quake struck at a depth of about 50 kilometres (30 miles) just after 7 a.m. local time, about 90 kilometres (56 miles) east of Petropavlovsk-Kamchatsky.
+The US Geological Survey said the quake struck at a depth of about 50 kilometres (30 miles), about 90 kilometres east of Petropavlovsk-Kamchatsky.

 The US National Tsunami Warning Center initially issued a tsunami warning, but later said the threat had passed.
 Local authorities did not issue any tsunami warning.